jvaldez90/CodecademyCS102_ProjectBuilder/README.md

 SCENARIO:
-If a user is looking for a particular book in the library, they can serach the library's catalogue with this program serach system.
+If a user is looking for a particular book in the library, they can search the library's catalogue with this program search system.

 MAIN IDEA:
 This program is a search for books in a library's book collection.